menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

     * Does the named init script copy anything into the chroot jail when starting the service?
 (This is aimed at users of SUSE Linux.)
     * When the installer rearranges the data directory listed in named.conf, will that cause problems?
 (This again is aimed at users of SUSE Linux.)

   * What user account owns the named process?
-Men&Mice DNS Server Controller must typically run as the same user.
+Men&Mice DNS Agent must typically run as the same user.
 However, it is sometimes possible to use group membership instead.

-Extract the Men&Mice Controller install package (as root):
+Extract the Men&Mice Agent install package (as root):

   .. code-block:: bash